alextes/knowledge/nootropics.md

-modafinil
-armodafinil
+# Nootropics
+List of nootropics I'm interested to try.
+* Modafinil
+* Armodafinil
-L-Theanine
+* L-Theanine
-Huperzine A
+* Huperzine A